rust-seq/charter/src/stack/values.md

   largely by enabling the [`missing_docs`], [`clippy::missing_docs_in_private_items`], and [`rustdoc::missing_doc_code_examples`] lints.
+- All crates are **freely-licensed** to enable them to be adopted within other projects and to be used in the broadest variety of contexts.
+Thus, while different crates may adopt different specific licenses (e.g. BSD, MIT, etc.), crates with commercial, "free for non-commercial use", and "viral copyleft" (e.g. GPL) licenses will not be considered barring extraordanary circumstances.

 All of the above should be independently verified and readily reported by continuous integration processes on PRs to ensure that contributors can iterate